LoyolaChicagoBooks/introcs-csharp/source/data/programstructure.rst

 (and there usually is a next time).
 Even when the error description still makes no particular sense, you may well get into the same situation again, with the same error number.
-Then remembering the issue you found in a previous time could help.
+Then remembering the issue you found previously could help.

-Debugging can eat up an enormous amount of time, so it is really worth your effort to understand the errors that you tend to make and the errors' relation to the error messages that you get.
+Debugging can take an enormous amount of time, so it is really worth your effort to understand the errors that you tend to make and the errors' relation to the error messages that you get.